mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 Even with these privacy and security features, BastionLab is very fast as you’ll see in the benchmarks below.

-The benchmarks compare the following products:
+They compare the following products:
 BastionLab, BastionLab within a TEE, Polars Rust (using the Lazy API), Polars Python (which is the same as Polars Rust but has python bindings; also using the Lazy API), and Pandas.

 All of the benchmarks use the same processor: AMD EPYC 7763v (with SEV-SNP disabled, except for BastionLab within a TEE which has SEV-SNP enabled).